Azure/eno/README.md

 Eno deploys applications to Kubernetes using code instead of static YAML files or templates.

-The Eno controllers handle executing your deployment code in short-lived pods and reconciling the results into Kubernetes resources.
+The Eno controllers execute your deployment code in short-lived pods and reconcile the results into Kubernetes resources.
 Just print JSON objects to stdout and Eno will handle the rest.

 ## Docs